hidr0c/hidr0c/README.md

 > “The best way to predict the future is to invent it.” — Alan Kay
 > “Stay hungry, stay foolish.” — Steve Jobs

-> I enjoy building things that spark my interest over following rigid requirements.
+** “I enjoy building things that spark my interest over following rigid requirements.”**
+** “Don’t be sad that joy has passed; be grateful that you once lived in those happy moments.”**

 ---